 Through the practice and process of kintsugi and psychotherapy, a realignment becomes possible, and we are turned toward the paradox of something new that has been there all along.

 I see clients for both in-person sessions at my office near downtown Toronto and for telephone work.
-If you’d like to book a consultation, please contact me either by phone or by email.
-Please note that I will not respond to texts.
-My email address is firstname.lastname@example.org and my phone number is 647-547-8408.
+If you’d like to book a consultation, please contact me by email.
+My email address is firstname.lastname@example.org.
 We’ll have up to half an hour for this initial conversation, and there is no charge.
 It’s an opportunity for us to briefly talk, to see if working together might be a good fit for both of us.

-If you would like more information or to schedule an initial consultation, please contact me at 647-547-8408 or email@example.com.
+If you would like more information or to schedule an initial consultation, please contact me at email@example.com.
 I look forward to hearing from you, and to our conversation.